 I graduated in Cultural Studies from the University of Warsaw and in Social Psychology from the SWPS University of Social Sciences and Humanities.
 I also studied at the Polish School of Reportage at the Institute of Reportage in Warsaw.

 For more than ten years I work as a freelance reporter.
 My main focus was always on Southeast Asian countries (and Japan), where I spent in total several years of my life.
 In my early work, I mainly covered travel stories for Polish newspapers and magazines.
 With time though, my perspective shifted from travel to people.
 My major interest lies in the capacity of people to deal with a given reality – be it a reality created by political decisions or natural catastrophes – and individual efforts to change that reality.
 I also writes about dealing with trauma, loss, and grief.
-My articles appear in major Polish magazines – Duży Format; Pismo.
+My articles appeared in major Polish magazines – Duży Format; Pismo.
 Magazyn Opinii; and Książki.
 Magazyn Do Czytania.
 I was also working with National Geographic Traveler Poland, and with National Geographic Poland.

 In 2014, I published my first non-fiction book, Kontener, co-authored with Polish reporter Wojciech Tochman, portraying the fate of Syrian refugees in Jordan (Agora Publishing House, 2014).
 My second book, Ganbare!
 Workshops of Dying (Agora Publishing House, 2016), is a non-fiction book that provides a picture of the reality in Japan after the events of March 2011 – the earthquake, tsunami, and Fukushima disaster.
 It won the Gryfia Award, the Polish Literary Award for Female Writers.

 As the climate crisis edges us into a new reality, I investigate how we can deal with these changes, how we can deal with anxiety, and how we can find ways to live in this new world.
+My texts were nominated for European Press Prize and for Grand Press (one of the most distinguished Polish awards for journalists and reporters).